Curt Casali Player Props: Reds vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 14th in MLB with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Royals pitching staff ranks 14th in MLB.

-- The Royals have the 28th-ranked team ERA among all MLB pitching staffs (5.13).
+- The Royals' 5.10 team ERA ranks 28th across all league pitching staffs.

-- Royals pitchers combine to rank 16th in baseball in home runs surrendered (73 total, 1.1 per game).
+- Royals pitchers combine to rank 17th in baseball in home runs allowed (74 total, 1.1 per game).

-- The Royals are sending Greinke (1-6) to the mound to make his 14th start of the season.
-He is 1-6 with a 4.05 ERA and 50 strikeouts in 66 2/3 innings pitched.

-- The right-hander last appeared on Tuesday against the Miami Marlins, when he went 4 1/3 innings, allowing one earned run while giving up four hits.
+- In his most recent appearance on Wednesday against the Miami Marlins, the right-hander tossed seven innings, allowing five earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.